Ed "Spooky" Nored

 Negative # 1

 (Nored) On Nov.
 8th at L.Z.
 Ellen my trusty Kodak instamatic stopped working.
 On Dec.
 10th I received a replacement from my parents.
 You can see the yellow box sitting to my right.
 I include this info to stress that I try my best to place the photos as close as I can to the date they were taken.
-Most of the time the companys who developed our film placed a processing date on the back or the front border of your prints.
+Most of the time the companies who developed our film placed a processing date on the back or the front border of your prints.
 That date suggest your pics were most likely taken in the previous 5 to 30 days.
 While in Nam we either sent the film home, to Hawaii or Thailand for processing.
 I never lost any film no matter what source I used.
 It was all very reliable.
 I still marvel at the memories captured by that very inexpensive camera. and even more so to be able to share them after all these years with the rest of you thanks to Gordon's website.

 (Click on image for a larger view.)